deanyim0226/react/README.md

-shopping-cart
-Shopping Cart App using react and express
+#Shopping Cart App using react and express

--Product Implementation
+##Product Implementation

 Each Product should have general fields, like Name, Description, Rating, Price, Category (New Product Document/ Collection) In Product component each item when we click to display details should also have a button "Add To Item" on click should add to New Cart